 Wisconsin is known as a community property state.
 Everything acquired during the marriage will be divided equally after the divorce.
 This includes income, property, and debts.
 It doesn't matter who earns more or had less at the start of the marriage.
-The spouses can decide to come to an agreement that the court will consider under an uncontested divorce.
+If the spouses can come to an agreement, the court will consider it under an uncontested divorce.

 What is the definition of marital property?

 In the state of Wisconsin, marital property is the term used during divorce proceedings to describe properties that were acquired after the marriage took place and are shared between both parties.
 These types of properties are eligible for division under state law.

 Simply put, marital property is property acquired by either spouse after two parties are married.
 In the event of a divorce, the court has the authority to distribute marital property and no authority over individual property.